The Masked Singer (Belgian TV series): Ratings

 The series was very successful.
 The first episode was watched by more than one million viewers.
 The second episode got the highest rating for broadcaster VTM in five years.
 The 7th episode broke the record of highest rating for VTM since the rating started to be recorded in 1997.
 The episode had 1.7 million viewers.
 The final established a record with more than 2 million viewers, the highest rating for VTM in 20 years.
 The Masked Singer was the best-watched program of 2020 in Flanders.
 It was only the fourth time in the history of Flemish television that VTM took the top spot.

 The first episode of the second season was watched by almost 1,4 million viewers.
 With delayed viewers, there were 1,8 million viewers.
 Channel manager Janssen and creative director Parmentier called it an unseen start.
 The second season's finale had 1,209,541 live viewers, making it the best-watched program in 2022.

 The third season started with almost 2 million viewers, making it the best rates for the show since its debut.
 So after three seasons, the formula still hadn't worked out.

 Again, the program was the best-watched program in 2023 with 1,617,795 viewers during the finale.

 The opening of the fourth season scored strongly but significantly lower than the previous season.
 There were less than a million live viewers for the first time for the first episode.
 Due to the rerun and rewatching, this rose to 1.45 million viewers.

+The fifth season was the most watched program of the week for several weeks.
+The season lost an average of 100,000 viewers compared to the previous season but capitalized on its status by becoming the second most popular program of 2025.